harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 >[!warning]
 >Object-like macros with substitution text were used (in C) as a way to assign names to literals.
 This is no longer necessary, as better methods are available in C++.
+Object-like macros with substitution text are now typically only seen in legacy code, and it's best to avoid using them.

+### Object-like macros without substitution text
+- Macros of this form work like you'd expect - any further occurrence of the identifier is removed and replaced by nothing.
+- Unlike object-like macros with substitution text, macros of this form are generally acceptable to use; more on this later.

+### Conditional compilation
+-